bazhenovc/sigrlinn/README.md

-# Sigrlinn
-## Graphics API library
+# Sigrlinn - An abstract graphics API library

 ### Intro
-Sigrlinn is an abstract cross platform graphical API, that tries to make you forget about different GPU API and their evolution in time.
+Sigrlinn is an abstract cross platform graphical API, that tries to make you forget about different GPU APIs and their evolution in time.

 ### What does the name mean?
 Sigrlinn is the name of a pretty Scandinavian princess, daugther of the king Sváfnir of Sváfaland, from the [Helgakviða Hjörvarðssonar](http://en.wikipedia.org/wiki/Helgakvi%C3%B0a_Hj%C3%B6rvar%C3%B0ssonar) poem.